versionize/versionize/README.md

 Will update CHANGELOG.md, add git tags and commit everything.
 Note that the version in `SomeProject.csproj` is now `2.0.0` since versionize detected a breaking change since the commit note `BREAKING CHANGE` was used above.

+## Configuration

+You can configure `versionize` either by creating a `.versionize` JSON file the working directory.

+Any of the command line parameters accepted by `versionized` can be provided via configuration file leaving out any `-`.
+For example `skip-dirty` can be provided as `skipDirty` in the configuration file.

 ## Developing